 Go out for dessert.
 Maybe Valentine’s Day is the day you splurge and go out for dinner, but restaurants are likely to be a max capacity and discounts could be hard to come by.
 If you have a favorite sweet shop, coffee shop or bar, that might be more fun – and probably less expensive.
 Plan a nice meal at home, then head out.

 You can also pick up sweets ahead of time.
-Wichita has some great sweet shops, and they’re planning for Valentine’s Day in a big way.
-Not all of them will be open at night (especially Sunday night!), so picking up a special dessert in advance is a good way to go.
+Not all of the local places will be open at night, so picking up a special dessert in advance is a good way to go.

 Make a playlist.
 It’s old-school, and maybe hopelessly dorky, but I can’t imagine anyone not liking that their significant other took the time to make a playlist for them.
 And it’s extremely inexpensive – and maybe even free if you’ve got a digital music subscription.
 (Amazon Prime members can also make use of thousands of songs Prime provides for free.)
 If you yourself are old-school and don’t have any digital music, burn a CD or play some records. 🙂